Bridge Loan vs. HELOC: Which Is Better for Buying a House?

 If you’ve found your next home but your current home hasn’t sold yet, you may need a way to unlock your equity fast to cover the down payment.
 In this situation, homeowners often weigh two main options: a bridge loan or a home equity line of credit (HELOC).
 While they’re often used for the same purpose, they differ in functionality.

-Choosing between the two comes down to timing, certainty, and risk tolerance.
+However, choosing between the two comes down to timing, certainty, and risk tolerance.
 Do you need a large lump sum tied directly to the sale of your home?
 Or would you rather have a more flexible credit line with less strict repayment terms if your home takes longer to sell than expected?

 Bridge loan vs. HELOC: Quick comparison